 We are dreadfully lazy over here.
 It’s actually more like I am lazy, but I like the sound of “we” better.
 The hubs is potentially flying to 7 different locations in the next few months, 1 of them international, so I guess I should leave him out of it.
 Like I was saying, I am dreadfully lazy.
 Yesterday was foggy for me.
 Even though lil’ C slept through the night, I felt like I had been at a rave until the wee hours, proving my insomniac mom is right that the second day after no-sleep is worse.

-breakfast cookies--which I started while living in the UK.
-Back then, I was very discouraged to learn Brits don't actually eat crumpets on a daily basis; usually it's just an ordinary snack food like a bag of "crisps."
+After shuttling the tiny humans to school and nap, I attended to my morning habit of tea and trail mix–lately Bengal spice tea and breakfast cookies–which I started while living in the UK.
+Back then, I was very discouraged to learn Brits don’t actually eat crumpets on a daily basis; usually it’s just an ordinary snack food like a bag of “crisps.”
 Do you make trail mix?
-I mix up whatever I've got on hand, but my general parameters suggest the inclusion of salt, chocolate, tart, and crunch.
-This week's includes deluxe mixed nuts from TJ's, pretzels, chocolate chips, dried cranberries, a few dark chocolate-covered almonds (TJ's again), and cheerios and peanut butter puffs for filler/crunch.
+I mix up whatever I’ve got on hand, but my general parameters suggest the inclusion of salt, chocolate, tart, and crunch.
+This week’s includes deluxe mixed nuts from TJ’s, pretzels, chocolate chips, dried cranberries, a few dark chocolate-covered almonds (TJ’s again), and cheerios and peanut butter puffs for filler/crunch.

 While noshing, I did a bit of blogging about blogging and added a new ritual to my routine: stare at the kitty loafing next to me and zone out.